startup-tips

 Supply and demand are the primary factors impacting the crypto price.
 There are two major metrics measuring a token’s supply.
 One is a maximum supply which defines the maximum number of tokens coded to exist in the lifetime of this cryptocurrency.
 For instance:- Bitcoin has a maximum supply of 21 million coins.
 Litecoin has a hard cap of 84 million coins, and BNB has a maximum supply of 200 million.
 Some tokens such as USDT, USD Coin (USDC), and Binance USD (BUSD) don’t have a maximum supply.
 Next is circulating supply which refers to the number of tokens in circulation, where we can add, remove, or lock the tokens.

-Crypto projects also has a direct influence on its price to manage the supply of tokens in the following ways:-
+Crypto projects also have a direct influence on its price to manage the supply of tokens in the following ways:-

 • If the token’s supply increases while demand stays the same, it will lead to a fall in its price.

-• On the other hand, the coin’s price will increase with the decrease of the supply (while the demand remains unchanged).
+• On the other hand, the coin’s price will increase with the decrease in the supply (while the demand remains unchanged).

 Crypto projects can control the supply of their tokens in the following two ways:-